What’s the Difference Between Assisted and Supportive Living?

 Supportive Living is very similar to Assisted Living.
 Residents at either option are treated to the same compassionate atmosphere and medical and wellness services.
 In the state of Illinois, Supportive Living communities offer financial assistance programs to qualified adults 65 years and older.
 Those who qualify for financial assistance can maintain their residence at the Supportive Living community in the event that personal funds dissolve.

 Don’t worry: affordability does not come at the cost of quality service.
-Assisted Living and Supportive Living communities offer similar levels of service, amenities, award-winning programming and operational and clinical expertise – regardless of financial situation.
+Assisted Living and Supportive Living communities offer similar levels of service, amenities, award-winning programming and operational and clinical expertise – regardless of your financial situation.